GithubRaviSharma/ConverzoCurrencyConverterProject/README.md

 - ZAR - South African Rand

 ## Demo
-You can access a walkthrough of the tool [here](https://githubravisharma.github.io/ConverzoCurrencyConverterProject/).
+You can checkout the tool [here](https://githubravisharma.github.io/ConverzoCurrencyConverterProject/).

 ## Contributing
 Contributions are welcome!
 If you find any bugs or have suggestions for improvements, feel free to open an issue or submit a pull request.